clayton-halim/clayton-halim.github.io/_posts/2018-03-06-my-failures.md

 ---
 layout: post
-title: My Faliures
+title: My Failures
 date: 2018-03-06 00:01:44 -500
-excerpt: A list of some of my faliures in my life
+excerpt: A list of some of my failures in my life
 tags: [self]
 ---